Ready-Ready/HealthySteps_Salesforce/README.md

 This document contains the user stories for tier design [Healthy Steps user stories for tier design.xlsx](https://docs.google.com/spreadsheets/d/1Q1oL22wHUOB-HAUIbnVGz8z4E7R4S-XAE6wOGSvMeFs/edit?usp=sharing)

+---

 ## Salesforce User Creation Document

-<p> A new user creation request for the CHS org will be raised by Brianna White.
-The details of the user will be added to the “Users 2021.02.01.xlsx” google sheet.
-Once the user details are added, Coastal Cloud and Ready for School, Ready for Life teams will be notified through an email.
-Final approval will be provided by Sebrina Cooke-Davis. </p>
+- When a new user is to be added in Salesforce, new user creation request for the CHS org will be raised by Brianna White [HS Supervisor]
+- Brianna will add the details of the user to the “Users 2021.02.01.xlsx” google sheet
+- Once the user details are added, Coastal Cloud and Ready for School, Ready for Life teams will be notified through an email for adding new user
+- The email will be received by Renell Carpenter [System Administrator] from Coastal Cloud and Karthik Dhakshanamoorthy [System Administrator] from Ready for School, Ready for Life
+- Before new user is created please make sure final approval is received from Sebrina Cooke-Davis [HS Supervisor]
+- After the approval is received Karthik Dhakshanamoorthy [System Administrator] from Ready for School, Ready for Life is responsible to create new user in salesforce
+- While user is created user needs to be assiged to a **Public Group**, this information is present in **User google sheet** in **Column H**
+- Later Costal team and CHS team will be notified via email for user being sucessfully added to salesforce

 [Users 2021.02.01.xlsx](https://drive.google.com/file/d/1xtjNl_JpCd3_q6VKzQqQvx9oshu2eCDW/view?usp=sharing)